TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/Index.rst

 written for use in small organizations or even in private, others are developed in big teams in the context of major projects.
-As a newbie writing your first extension, you may struggle with some first-time problems concerning TYPO3, as many big projects are base on homemade Frameworks.
+As a newbie writing your first extension, you may struggle with some first-time problems concerning TYPO3, as many big projects are based on homemade Frameworks.
 So style and architecture of today's extensions are quite heterogeneous.
 Hence, it is often very difficult to extend or modify existing extensions for your own projects.
 Before you can do that,